joyceluu/Benkyou/README.md

-# InterviewMe
+# Benkyou

 <b> Study live [here](https://japanese-1a-practice-bot.herokuapp.com/)! </b>

-Interview Me (name pending, will probably change) is a study tool designed for students enrolled in UCI's introductory Japanese Language courses (1A, 1B, 1C).
+Benkyou is a study tool designed for students enrolled in UCI's introductory Japanese Language courses (1A, 1B, 1C).
+Originally started as a small web application with the intent to help students study for the end-of-quarter live interview and reading assessments.

 Currently a WIP, site is not functional yet.